 They placed more restrictions on areas around the coast that civilians could visit and deployed more men to those areas.
 In addition they began laying minefields.

-The Bailiff (Leading Citizen see here for the role) Ambrose Sherwill (Later Sir Ambrose Sherwill) was troubled by the raid as the Germans had threatened to bomb the island if there was any trouble, presumably after withdrawing themselves.
+The President of the Controlling Committee, the civillian government, Ambrose Sherwill (Later Sir Ambrose Sherwill) was troubled by the raid as the Germans had threatened to bomb the island if there was any trouble, presumably after withdrawing themselves.
 With the deaths of civilians in the raid before the Germans arrived only a few weeks earlier he was moved to write a letter to the British Government.
 In it he warned of the consequences of such raids.
 He asked the Germans to ensure this was passed on through diplomatic channels but they declined.
 You can read my blog about the air raid here

-Durnford-Slater certainly learnt from the lessons of Ambassador and took this forward to lead No.3 Commando to many notable successes in future operations.
+Durnford-Slater certainly learned from the lessons of Ambassador and took this forward to lead No.3 Commando to many notable successes in future operations.